arnxxau/Matorikkusu/README.md

 .matrixDisplayer()
 ~~~

----

-##Future updates
+## Future updates
 It is expected for Matorikkusu to contain an Operator Interpreter in order to operate between without having to call the specified function:
-`"(A * B + C) * D"`
+`"(A * B + C) * D"`.
 It is also expected to run some code optimisations regarding the multiplication algorithm which seems to be the most resource demanding at the moment.
----
-##Thanks for using Matorikkusu!
+## Thanks for using Matorikkusu :)!
 ![AltText](https://i.imgur.com/3ioUsPp.gif)